The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying It's just the way it is.

 Why Obama can't match the Reagan recovery?

-That's that's the story at CNN.
+That's the story at CNN.

 Why Obama can't match the Reagan recovery?